Arziel1992/Z-S-Overview-Pack/README.md

     - You MUST do this the first time you install.
     - This prevents any weirdness that may be caused by any changes already made to the overview.
 3. Apply the Z-S Core preset pack FIRST.
 This is the only preset pack required.
 When combined with a Tab Layout, it includes the following presets:
-	- All Travel, Warpout, D-scan, and Bracket presets
+	- All Travel, Warpout, D-scan & Bracket presets
-	- PvE: Basic and PvE: Salvage/Loot
+	- PvE: Basic & PvE: Salvage/Loot
-	- PvP: Basic and Target: Drones
+	- PvP: Basic & Target: Drones
-	- Friendly: All and Friendly: Fleet
+	- Friendly: All & Friendly Fleet
 4. (Optional) Apply any of these Optional preset packs you may need for more specialized presets:
 	- Z-S PvE contains presets for Anoms/Ratting, Incursion, Mining, and Show Drones.
 	- Z-S PvP Basic contains presets for Faction Warfare, Ships Only, Bombing Warpouts, Deployables, NPSI, Structures, and Wartargets.